The Best Places To Find Bluebells In And Near London: Spring 2026

 When is bluebell season in London?

-April into May is peak bluebell season, though exact dates depend on factors such as the weather — it's predicted that they'll be out earlier than usual in 2024 due to the mild winter we've had.
+April into May is peak bluebell season (9 April is the average flowering date, according to the Woodland Trust), though exact dates depend on factors such as the weather — a milder winter means earlier bluebells.
 Once they're out, you've got a fortnight or so to see them at their finest.

 Can I pick bluebells?